CivicActions/civicactions.com/src/content/press-pages/civicactions-featured-world-changing-drupal-sites.md

 ---

 A list by SooperThemes highlights the use of Drupal by organizations focused on positive world impact.
-Two of the sites - [Tesla Motors](https://www.tesla.com/) and [Doctors Without Borders](https://www.doctorswithoutborders.org/) - are CivicActions projects.
+We were honored to work on 2 of the 9 sites - [Tesla Motors](https://www.tesla.com/) and [Doctors Without Borders](https://www.doctorswithoutborders.org/).